 Rustic Wooden Barrels

-- Plants: Marigolds, lavender, or ornamental grasses.
+- Plants: Marigolds, lavender, ornamental grasses.

 Hanging Planters for a Floating Garden